Payroll Process Step 1 – Payroll Entry

 - To pay each hourly employee, enter the number of regular and overtime hours, plus any additional hours or money.

-- To pay salary employees, their “Pay?” box is automatically set to “Yes” and included in the payroll.
-You can change the “Pay?” box to “No” to prevent a salaried employee from receiving their regular pay.
+- To pay salary employees, their “Pay?” switch is automatically turned on and included in the payroll.
+You can turn off the “Pay?” switch to prevent a salaried employee from receiving their regular pay.

 - If a salaried employee is assigned an accrual rule, you must enter hours in order for time off to accrue.
 Entering additional hours will not affect the employee’s salary, but entering additional money will add to their total wages.